mathspp/mathspp/pages/02.blog/python-black-friday-2023/item.md

 ## Courses

- - [Python Essentials for Data Scientists](https://courses.dataschool.io/python-essentials-for-data-scientists) and [all other Data School courses](https://courses.dataschool.io/black-friday) will be 40% off between the 24th and 27th of November.
+ - [Python Essentials for Data Scientists](https://courses.dataschool.io/python-essentials-for-data-scientists/l5wfy) and [all other Data School courses](https://courses.dataschool.io/a/l5wfy) will be 40% off between the 24th and 27th of November.
+(You might also be interested in their [complete bundle](https://courses.dataschool.io/black-friday-2023-bundle/l5wfy) for a discount of 55%!)

 ## Memberships